 How to Watch NBA Basketball Online, Over the Air, and More

-While the NBA doesn’t air as many games on major networks as, say, the NFL, it still has a few games on ABC.
+While the NBA doesn’t air as many games on major networks as, say, the NFL, it still shows some big-time games on ABC.
 That makes it worth investing in an antenna, which may allow you to receive ABC broadcasts for free.
 You won’t be able to pick up games on network channels like ESPN, though – as far as free and over-the-air goes, your best option for those games will be radio.

-Like DIRECTV NOW, PlayStation Vue is an OTT skinny bundle.
-PlayStation Vue has a great DVR function that you can use to record games you aren’t able to watch live.
-Vue offers a few different tiers of service, but you can get pretty much all of the NBA coverage you need in the cheapest plan ($29.99/month), which includes ESPN and TNT, among other channels.
+Like some other services mentioned here, PlayStation Vue is an OTT skinny bundle.
+PlayStation Vue’s DVR function will put it a bit ahead in the eyes of some users (though the other services are catching up fast), but other than that, there are no surprises here: you’ll get ESPN, TNT, and other good basketball channels for a decent monthly rate.
+Vue offers a few different tiers of service, but you can get pretty much all of the NBA coverage you need in the cheapest plan ($39.99/month).
 You can try out PlayStation Vue with their free trial.
 Read our review of the service here.

-Sling TV works just like PlayStation Vue does – you pay a low price (as low as $20) to get a selection of channels that includes basketball fan essentials like ESPN.
+Sling TV is a skinny bundle, so once again we’re talking about paying a low price (and with Sling TV, that means as low as $20) to get a selection of channels that includes basketball fan essentials like ESPN.
 Sling TV has a free trial as well, so you can try it out for free on the night of a big game that you just can’t miss.
+The unique thing about Sling TV is its a la carte setup, which allows you to select small, genre-specific add-on packages of channels to your base package in order to create a custom setup.
 You can read our review of Sling TV here, and you can check out our comparison of Sling TV and PlayStation Vue here.

 Please like us on Facebook to keep up to date on what's new in the world of cord cutting: